Simplon-hdf/concepteur-developpeur.com/1-basics/01-git/01-introduction/en/article.md

 In essence, when you use Git to make a "commit", it's like taking a snapshot of your code, except with Git, you can go back to a previous point in time.

 So, that's what Git is used for.
 We'll revisit this in the next [article](../../02-versioning/fr/article.md).

+# Summary

+- Git is free and open-source software created by Linus Torvalds in 2005.
+- Git is used to maintain multiple versions of the same file.
+- Git facilitates code sharing (and more) among developers.
+- Git is considered mandatory for developers.